Jacob A. Miller-Klugesherz (CV)

 -

 Miller-Klugesherz, J.A., R. Carver, and E. Blair.
-(Forthcoming 2023).
-Local grocers sourcing from local producers in Kansas: Best practices.
-Manhattan, KS: Kansas State University Extension’s Rural Grocery Initiative.
+(November 29, 2023).
+Local Sourcing Best Practices and Lessons Learned: A Fact Sheet for Grocers.
+Manhattan, KS: Kansas State University Research & Extension’s Rural Grocery Initiative.

 -

 Miller-Klugesherz, J.A.
-(Forthcoming 2023).
+(February 2023).
 Preliminary observations on data from the community survey: The Ogden community’s reflections on a potential grocery store.
-Manhattan, KS: Kansas State University Extension’s Rural Grocery Initiative.
+Manhattan, KS: Kansas State University Research & Extension’s Rural Grocery Initiative.

 -